 It was a grey Sunday morning in February.
-I was tired, it was cold, and I wasn’t convinced it would be worth it.
+I was tired, it was cold, and I had no real idea what I was walking into.

 It was just getting light as I arrived.